This Blood Orange Margarita recipe is sweetened with honey, and comes together in 5 minutes, with just 4 ingredients.

 Blood Orange Margarita Recipe Easy Variations

-How to make a frozen Blood Orange Margarita
+How To Make A Frozen Blood Orange Margarita

+However, if you’re more of a frozen margarita person, you can also serve it that way.
 Add the ingredients for this margarita, plus 1/2 to 1 cup ice cubes (depending on how thick you want your frozen margarita) to a blender and blend until slushy.

 Virgin Blood Orange Margarita Recipe

-What pairs well with Blood Orange Margaritas?
+What Pairs Well With Blood Orange Margaritas?

 For a little snack to pair with this best blood orange margarita recipe, try our authentic shrimp ceviche recipe.
 It’s light and fresh and pairs really well with a tequila drink.